prometheusresearch/baseline-codebase/src/rex.instrument/README.rst

     This setting governs whether or not the system will automatically validate all InstrumentVersion definitions found in the datastore upon server startup.
 If not specified, it defaults to ``True``.

+``instrument_default_required_entries``
+    This setting controls internal workflow logic which requires that Tasks have at least some minimal number of Preliminary Entries completed before they can be reconciled/completed.
+This setting defaults to ``1`` and is only referenced if the Task implementation does not specify a value for its ``num_required_entries`` property.

 Command Line Tools